-Mandate agreements are regulated by the Civil Code; employment contracts are subject to the Labour Code provisions, which do not apply to independent contractors.
+The Civil Code regulates mandate agreements; employment contracts are subject to the Labour Code provisions, which do not apply to independent contractors.

-Mandate agreements are concluded for a definite or an indefinite period.
-A definite period could be a specified time frame or a condition (e.g., completion of a project).
+Mandate agreements are concluded for a definite or indefinite period.
+A definite period could be a specified time frame or a condition (e.g., project completion).
 However, entering into a framework agreement, under which a party may order contractor’s services repeatedly, is also possible.

 For an employment agreement, a definite term may be determined for a maximum of only five years (including the duration of an extended relationship).

 An employee is a natural person performing work under an employment contract concluded with an employer (natural person or entity) by which the employee receives remuneration (usually monthly) for the performance of work.
 If a mandate agreement has typical and usual characteristics of an employment relationship, the agreement may be re-qualified as an employment relationship.

 The law specifies the conditions for employment eligibility.
 The main requirement is reaching the minimum age for working capacity, which is 16 years.
 Increasing the minimum age to 18 for heavy, dangerous, or harmful work is possible.
 Young persons under the age of 16 can be employed for the performance of cultural, artistic, sports, or advertising activities, provided the competent Guardianship Authority receives a notification 15 days before the starting date of employment.
 Special requirements (e.g., a medical exam, a labour inspection permission, etc.) are defined for the scenarios mentioned above.

 Employment eligibility for certain positions requires meeting additional criteria like educational status, work experience, Hungarian citizenship (for government positions), and, in some cases, a clean criminal record.
 Based on judicial practice, certain characteristics are considered as establishing an employment relationship.